nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 title = "How to put together an athleisure look that vibes"

 +++
-This is going to be a little bit different post than my usual craftiness.
+**_This is going to be a little bit different post than my usual craftiness.
 It may also contain affiliate links from Amazon.
+It costs you nothing, but I make a little commission if you buy some cute clothes._**

 One night, I was hit with inspiration and began to scour [Pinterest](https://www.pinterest.com/codyscraftcorner) looking for the perfect athleisure look.
 I wanted leggings, crop tops, sweaters, shrug, sports bras, sneakers..._I wanted it all_.